Meet the Team

 Holly Deemer

-Holly is a junior double majoring in Marketing and Broadcast Journalism with a minor in Media Studies.
+Holly is a senior double majoring in Marketing and Broadcast Journalism with a minor in Media Studies.
 She has been working at the Sokolov-Miller Family Financial and Life Skills Center since Spring 2023 and loves being able to make a direct impact on students' lives and teach skills not typically taught in the college classroom.
 Outside of work, Holly is very passionate about THON, enjoys listening to music, and can be frequently seen spending time downtown with friends!

 Money Question for Holly: What's something you spent/ spend a lot of money on?